If a spinal abscess injury has set you back, we'll help you move forward

 A spinal abscess is an infection of the tissues that surround the spinal cord, characterised by the build up of a pus-filled sac.
 The condition is caused by bacteria entering the spine, usually after a back injury or trauma.

 Spinal abscesses may also develop as a complication of medical procedures such as epidural anaesthesia or catheterisation of the spine.

 Since antibiotics have been routinely used during medical procedures, spinal abscesses have become extremely rare.
 When they do occur, however, these abscess can have very serious consequences.
 Any delay in detecting and treating a spinal abscess is capable of causing permanent paralysis and damage to the spinal cord.

-Anyone who has suffered a spinal abscess after receiving substandard medical treatment, or experienced a delay in diagnosis or treatment of an abscess may be eligible to make a medical negligence claims.
+If you have suffered a spinal abscess after receiving substandard medical treatment, or experienced a delay in diagnosis or treatment of an abscess, you may be eligible to make a medical negligence claim.

-Do I have a claim for a spinal abscess?
+How much compensation can I claim for a spinal abscess injury?